CodeDynasty-dev/Jetpath/docs/docs/home-links/toturial.md

 ### 6. Creating & Using Custom Plugins

-* **Goal:** Learn how to build your own reusable JetPath plugins to encapsulate specific functionality or dependencies.
+* **Goal:** Learn how to build your own reusable Jetpath plugins to encapsulate specific functionality or dependencies.
 * **Covers:**
     * The structure of a `JetPlugin` using the `executor` function.
     * Initializing dependencies (like API clients or services) within a plugin.